rferolino/avgsp-springboot-angular/README.md

 ## Architecture Overview / Prerequisites

-Java 8 - Download and install the JDK 8.
+Java 11 - Download and install the OpenJDK 11.
 Node.js - Download and install
 Angular CLI - used to bootstrap the Angular application.
 You can install it using npm as a default package manager for the JavaScript runtime environment Node.js